DevMountain/react-3-afternoon-2/README.md

 </details>
 </details>

+# Step 3

 ## Search

-Next we are going to add axios to the Search.js component.
+Next we are going to go to the Search.js component.
-Import axios near the top of the file:
+We have already imported axios near the top of the file for you.
 `import axios from 'axios';`

 This axios request will be in a method you will make called `search`. `search` will take in a single parameter `event`.
 Begin by invoking `event.preventDefault()`.
 HTML forms like the one we're using naturally refresh the page on submit.
 That's ugly, so we're using preventDefault to make it not happen.